How to Lead Your First Hike: Simple Tips for Parents & Caregivers

 • Do some group activities on the trail

-Hiking with kids is definitely challenging, especially if your child is getting at the age, like mine, where they want to explore more and be on their own.
+Hiking with kids is challenging, especially if your child is getting at the age, like mine, where they want to explore more and be on their own.
 This is a great opportunity to do some fun activities that will keep your child interested throughout the duration of the hike.
-Exchange ideas with your new mom friends and kids as to what they’d like to do and take turns trying the activities out together as a group.
+Exchange ideas with your new mom friends and kids as to what they’d like to do, and take turns trying the activities out together as a group.

 • Sharing is caring

 Having a variety of snacks on the trail has been one of the most successful tips that have worked for me when I’m on the trail in a group.
-I try to keep a bagful of snacks including granola bars, raisins, nuts, and fruit snacks.
+I try to keep a bagful of snacks, including granola bars, raisins, nuts, and fruit snacks.
 Everything is individually packed in case someone else would like to share in the snacking.
 Have your child offer some of their snacks to whomever wants.

 I always try to keep my expectations in check when hiking with other moms and kids.
 There will be some stopping and there will be some breaks for diaper changing, etc. Your pace by yourself is very different than when you’re in a group hiking.
-I like to check in with people throughout the hike and this makes us all feel more comfortable, knowing we aren’t racing to the end.
+I like to check in with people throughout the hike, and this makes us all feel more comfortable, knowing we aren’t racing to the end.
 As long as you commit to going at your own pace as a group, there won’t be any pressure to get done quickly.
-Besides, your kids feel that nervous energy and it will only make them anxious.
+Besides, your kids feel that nervous energy, and it will only make them anxious.

 • Ways to connect with the outdoor community to get started

-The best ways to locate a group hike and join a hike with new friends are Social Media and Facebook Groups.
+The best ways to find a group hike and join one with new friends are Through Social Media and Facebook Groups.
 I found Hike it Baby through Facebook and found friends to hike with from Instagram and previous posts.
 This is a great way to meet other moms who enjoy the same things you do without any fuss.
 I also connect with other moms who may hike with their kids and write blogs because they have many resources to branch out from and meet other moms that I may not know.
 Here are some resources and things to keep in mind when looking for kid-friendly hikes to join around you:

 • Use Instagram for searching for hikes via photos